abhiagwl/vistan/README.md

 # vistan

 `vistan` is a simple library to run variational inference algorithms on Stan models.
+Our primary aim is to help you quickly run variational methods from [Advances in BBVI](https://proceedings.neurips.cc/paper/2020/file/c91e3483cf4f90057d02aa492d2b25b1-Paper.pdf) on any Stan model. `vistan` uses [autograd](https://github.com/HIPS/autograd) and [PyStan](https://github.com/stan-dev/pystan) under the hood.

 ## Features